 Her body was thrown into Nabão River, which flows through Tomar, and afterwards into the Zezere, and that river into the Tagus, also called Tejo.
 Her martyred body was later recovered incorrupt near the town of Scabalis, situated on the Tejo.
 It had been washed downstream for some distance.
 Legend says that Christ revealed to Iria's abbot uncle, the truth about his niece and her body's whereabouts.
 The monks recovered her body and gave her a proper burial.
 The name of Scabalis was changed in her honor, and was called Santarem, for Santa Iria, her holiness being recognized.

-In some way her name became attached to the Cova.
+In some way her name also became attached to the Cova.
 One account says she probably had a hermitage there.
-Another states her prayers may've "won her the courage there (bold type mine) to protect her virtue, even at the cost of her life."
+Another states her prayers may've "won her the courage there to protect her virtue, even at the cost of her life."
 And yet another relates that the Cova da Iria was without doubt named in her honor, but martyred at Tomar.
 Whether at the Cova or Tomar, the Portuguese soil drank of her martyred blood and the Cova remembers her with the name, Cova da Iria.
 Accounts sometimes differ as to how something comes about in people's recollections of history.
-Sometimes the more you know, the less you know..that is from differing versions know for certain.
+Sometimes the more you know, the less you know...that is, know for certain from differing versions.

 Yet there's a connection to the Cova in some way.

-And possibly, after her death, they established a local shrine to honor her
+her death.
+And possibly, after her death, they established a memorial to honor her.

-memory.
-That's considering the possibilities, and is reasoning to a possible
+That's considering the possibles, and reasoning to a possible

-But there's more about her name: it's Greek for Irene or Irena and means Peace.
+But there's more about her name.
+Nameberry, a guide to baby names, says it means "peace."
+Baby Names.com also says that, but includes colorful and rainbow.
+Interesting in light of what of what would occur at the cova named for Iria, in October 1917.
 Mary wanted the Rosary to be prayed for peace in the world.
 She said in June 1917, "Say the Rosary every day to obtain peace for the world, and the end of the war."
 In July she said, "...continue to say five decades of the Rosary every day in honor of Our Lady of the Rosary to obtain the peace of the world and the end of the war, for She alone will be able to help."

-The Cova da Iria is the Cova of Peace!
+The Cova da Iria is also the Cova of Peace!

-In October the Miracle of the Sun reflected to earth, trees shrubs,
+during the Miracle of the Sun, it reflected to earth, trees, shrubs,

-upturned faces and faces "all sorts of brilliant colors in succession: green
+and upturned faces, "all sorts of brilliant colors in succession: green

 red, orange, blue, violet, the whole spectrum in fact."
 One witness of the